eCommerce

 For example, if you’re trying to sell the car you’ve used these past three years, your asking price will be likely higher than what the dealership is willing to pay.

-The reason why is because, unlike the seller, the car has sentimental value to you.
+The reason why is that, unlike the seller, the car has sentimental value to you.
 You’ve used it to go on family trips, take your kids to school, etc.

-So who does this relate to applying a lenient return policy?
+So how does this relate to applying a lenient return policy?

 The more time a customer spends with your product, the less likely they’ll return it because of the endowment effect.
 If your customer has a full year to return their item, they might just decide to keep the product after a couple of months or even forget to return it!